 Rainbow Six Siege Y5S2 – Operation Steel Wave

 We’ll start with the Rainbow Six Siege Steel Wave operators.
-The first is Norwegian attacker Ace, a hard-breacher who can throw hard breaching devices, each one capable of creating a massive breach.
+The first is Norwegian attacker Ace, a hard-breacher who can throw hard breaching devices, each one capable of creating a massive breach that’s only slightly smaller than a Thermite breach.
 Melusi – our South African defender – places Banshee devices, which slow enemy movement and emit a loud droning sound.